LiveWorkPlay offers two distinct categories of support, and both are explained below:

 - Community Connecting and Supported Independent Living

 Our employment supports are focused on matching the right employee with the right employer for a mutually beneficial and lasting relationship.
 To achieve this, we have an employment team that focuses on three distinct roles.
+To learm more about accessing employment supports, click here.

 Employment Partnership Development